Skip to main content

 Overview

-In order to determine the attendance statistics, the report applies a weighting to 'Absentee Types' set up in TASS.web program Student Admin > Attendance > Setup Information > Attendance Setup on the 'General' tab.
+To calculate the attendance statistics, the export applies a weighting to ‘Absentee Types' that have been selected as the ‘Absentee Type Parameters’ in TASS.web Student Admin > Attendance > Setup Information > Attendance Setup on the 'General’ tab.

-The following weighting is applied to each 'Absentee Type':
+The following weightings are applied to each ‘Absentee Type’:

 Comment